Y-class lifeboat

-When in use, it carries up to a crew of two and is primarily used in cliff incidents where the casualty is near the shore and the all-weather lifeboat cannot safely get to the base of the cliffs due to rocks.
+The lifeboat is powered by a single 15-hp outboard engine.
+It usually carries a crew of two and is primarily used for incidents where the casualty is near or on the shore, and where the larger All-weather lifeboat cannot get close in due to rocks or water depth.

 Other small boats operated by the RNLI include the Arancia-class beach rescue boats, the X-class and the XP-class lifeboats.

-Launching from Tamar class
+Historical fleet information is correct with reference to the Lifeboat Enthusiasts Handbooks 2004–2024.
+Latest information is referenced to the 2025 handbook.